muratk5n/thirdwave/en/README.md

 ---

-Actually Dubya WH worked through local warlords in AFG.
-Obama WH made a major surge; so if you go by the numbers, it was Obama who invaded Afghanistan.
+Actually Dubya WH worked through local warlords.
+Bama WH made a major surge; so if you go by the numbers, it was Obama who invaded Afghanistan.

 Clearly both methods failed.